amit-taware/cucumber-java-selenium-webdriver-example/README.md

 ## This project is in WIP

-I am building test fw to your tests inside a docker container in parallel in AWS & Create disposable infrastructure
+I am building test fw to run tests inside a docker container in parallel in AWS & Create disposable infrastructure

 Following are objectives